tetratelabs/istio-0to60/docs/dashboards.md

 Customize the view as follows:

-1. Select the _Graph_ section from the sidebar.
+1. Select the _Traffic Graph_ section from the sidebar.
 1. Under _Select Namespaces_ (at the top of the page), select the `default` namespace, the location where the application's pods are running.
 1. From the third "pulldown" menu, select _App graph_.
 1. From the _Display_ "pulldown", toggle on _Traffic Animation_ and _Security_.